minio/docs/source/includes/k8s/steps-configure-minio-kes-hashicorp.rst

 Reference the :ref:`Deploy a MinIO Tenant <minio-k8s-deploy-minio-tenant>` procedure for complete documentation of other Tenant settings.

-To enable |SSE| with Hashicorp Vault during Tenant deployment, select the :guilabel:`Encryption` section and toggle the switch to :guilabel:`Enabled`.
+To enable |SSE| with a :kes-docs:`supported KMS target <#supported-kms-targets>` during Tenant deployment, select the :guilabel:`Encryption` section and toggle the switch to :guilabel:`Enabled`.
-You can then select the :guilabel:`Vault` Radio button to :guilabel:`Vault` to display the Vault configuration settings.
+You can then select the Radio button for the chosen KMS provider to display configuration settings for that provider.

 .. image:: /images/k8s/operator-create-tenant-encryption.png
    :align: center